 When finished that introductory class there is an intermediate level for those who want to apply for jobs or small entrepreneurs that want to be updated with the technology.
 The training is focused on Microsoft Office and Google Drive Suite: Word, Excel, and PowerPoint for office productivity.

 The Hank and Kim Marshall Community Resource and Education Center has laptops and tables connected to through Wi-Fi to the internet for students enrolled in the computer classes and are available for other classes to provide access to the technology.

 The Computer Center is used also for the children in the after-school program to do learning activities, reading, writing, math, etc.

 During the afternoons, the center is open for software and eCommerce education and assistance for small business and entrepreneurs that need coaching or need one to one support.

-Schedule: Due to the Covid-19 Pandemic we currently only offering this service virtually on Mondays, Wednesdays and Fridays from 9:30 to 11:30am or from 6:00 pm to 8:00 pm .
-For more information regarding Onward House’s Community Computer Resource Center, contact Mauricio Blanco at (773) 622-3215, email@example.com or fill out the form below:
+Schedule: Due to the Covid-19 Pandemic we currently only offering this service virtually Tuesdays and Thursdays from 9:30 to 11:30am or from 6:00 pm to 8:00 pm .
+For more information regarding Onward House’s Community Computer Resource Center, call us at (773) 622-3215 or fill out the form below: